STAND. COM. REP. NO. 291

 State of Hawaii

-Your Committees on Agriculture and Environment and Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 239 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 1263 entitled:

-"A BILL FOR AN ACT RELATING TO ANIMALS,"
+"A BILL FOR AN ACT RELATING TO IGNITION INTERLOCK DEVICES,"

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 239 and recommend that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1263, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1263, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.